What Is The IRS Form 3520?

 Call (415) 745-1924 for an immediate, free and completely confidential conversation with experienced Form 3520 tax lawyer Andrew L. Jones.

-When Do You Have to File the Form 3520?
+When Do You Have To File The Form 3520?

 The following events and conditions would trigger your obligation to file a Form 3520: